Rerouter

 parking.timefrom.weight 0 The assumed travel time from the parking area to the vehicle destination no

 When 'parking.probability.weight' is set to a positive value, a random number between 0 and attribute 'probability' is drawn for each candidate parkingArea.
 This value is then normalized to the range [0,1] by dividing with the maximum probability value of all parkingAreaReroute elements.
-The negative normalized value is then multiplied with parking.probability.weight to enter into the candidate score.
+The inverted normalized value is then multiplied with parking.probability.weight to enter into the candidate score.

 Further parameters to affect parking behavior#